cf17829/Hack-Ethereum-/README.md

 # Disclaimer:
 This script is provided for educational and research purposes only.
 Use it responsibly and at your own risk.

+# Donations
+If you find this script helpful and would like to support its development, consider making a donation.

+Ethereum:
+0x7005957A0764cc45835612BBcE48A84f752aB133

+Bitcoin:
+bc1q3ff9suz2tmdfk0uddw4svpzz3ftt5wz4rj28gs